-Thinking about building a new home in Center County, PA?
+Thinking about building a new home in Centre County, PA?
 We have just the right property for you located near Historic Bellefonte.

 The Centre County seat, Bellefonte, is 10 miles northeast of Penn State’s University Park Campus.
 It was named in honor of the town’s central spring “la belle fonte” meaning “Beautiful Fountain” by the French statesman Talleyrand, Bellefonte has been home to seven governors from three states.